wolee101/ud-message_classification/README.md

 ## **Dependencies and Installation**

-You need to install the python, nlp, web, and visualization packages and libraries. they can be installed by running:
+You need to install the python, nlp, web, and visualization packages and libraries.
+They can be installed by running:

 _<code>pip install -r requirements.txt</code>_